-This report is for a custom scenario Monte Carlo simulation of a shower and locker room facility used by 30 persons in a dorm or barracks.
-It provides information about the scenario parameters and the central tendency exposure (CTE) and reasonable maximum exposure (RME) results of the Monte Carlo simulation for 30 persons.
+This report is for a default scenario Monte Carlo simulation of a bathroom facility used by 200 persons in a school.
+It provides information about the scenario parameters and the central tendency exposure (CTE) and reasonable maximum exposure (RME) results of the Monte Carlo simulation for 200 persons.
 This report uses scientific notation for numbers greater than 10,000 (1.0E+4) or less than 0.001 (1.0E-3).
-Parameter values in this custom scenario that differ from the default parameters for the standard scenario are highlighted in red.